This flip card framelit sure does make a lovely quick card!! Loving it!!!

 and at the bottom left corner of the page completed the lacey theme.
 The flowers are from Flower Shop stamp set, and the centres of the flowers are punched from filter paper with the teeny scallop punch.

-Hello and Welcome to our Sunday Night blog hop and Challenge CASEING the CATTY.
-To CASE is to Copy And Share Everything or to Copy And Selec...
+Hello and Welcome to our Sunday Night Blog Hop and Challenge CASEING the CATTY.
+To CASE is to Copy And Share Everything and we love to CASE ...

-Hello and Welcome to our Sunday Night Blog Hop and Challenge CASEING the CATTY!
-To CASE is to Copy And Share Everything or to Copy And Selec...
+Hello and Welcome to our Sunday Night Blog Hop and Challenge CASEING the CATTY.
+To CASE is to Copy And Share Everything, and we love to CASE...